tdechaize/tools_tde/How config Open WATCOM Compiler C_C++ (32 and 64 bits) into CodeBlocks.md

 Just to illustrate, next command is used to generated an console application after one step of compilation :

 "wlink debug all system nt LIBP "%LIB%" file %OBJS% objOW32\Debug\%NAME_APPLI%.obj option resource=objOW32\Debug\%NAME_APPLI%.res \
-       name binOW32\Debug\%NAME_APPLI%.exe library glu32,opengl32,advapi32,comdlg32,gdi32,winmm,user32,kernel32"
+name binOW32\Debug\%NAME_APPLI%.exe libraryglu32,opengl32,advapi32,comdlg32,gdi32,winmm,user32,kernel32"

 with many variables to adapt at context, where parameters are :

-	"debug all" 		to generate version "Debug" (suppress it to "Release" version) "system nt"			to generate console application on Win32 platforms ("system nt_win" to GUI application Win32) "LIBP ...." 		to list library directories (separator is ";") "file ...." 		to list all object files in input (here contents first in %OBJ% variable, and close by objOW32\Debug\%NAME_APPLI%.obj)
+	"debug all" to generate version "Debug" (suppress it to "Release" version) "system nt"to generate console application on Win32 platforms ("system nt_win" to GUI application Win32) "LIBP ...." to list library directories (separator is ";") "file ...." to list all object files in input (here contents first in %OBJ% variable, and close by objOW32\Debug\%NAME_APPLI%.obj)
 							(separator is " ")
 	"option resource=..." to provide name of resource file used by linker (many other options can be defined) "name ..." 	to force name of output file (here an executable file) "library ..." 	to list all libraries needed by linker (separator is ",")

 All documentation (updated) is available on https://open-watcom.github.io/open-watcom-v2-wikidocs (files pdf or html).